 Just because you love your guinea pig as much as family doesn’t mean you can feed her straight from your table.
-While some human food is safe for you guinea pig to eat, feeding guinea pigs should be far more than just table scraps.
+While some human food is safe for your guinea pig to eat, feeding guinea pigs should involve far more care than just giving them table scraps.

 What Do Guinea Pigs Eat?

 At the most basic level, guinea pigs are herbivores.
 That means that they just eat fruits and veggies—no dairy, eggs, meat, or insects for these little guys.
 Fresh hay and fresh leafy vegetables should make up the bulk of your guinea pig’s diet.

-Any guinea pig diet needs to keep two important things in mind:
+Any guinea pig owner needs to keep two important things in mind when choosing food:

 - Vitamin C: Guinea pigs can’t formulate their own Vitamin C, making them vulnerable to scurvy.
 Guinea pig pellets should include Vitamin C to keep your pet healthy.